A Source of Information About Wind Energy In Franklin County and Western Massachusetts

 Adobe Acrobat document [151.2 KB]

-Small Wind Facilties Can Cause Big Problems
+Small Wind Facilties Can Cause Big Problems - A Case Study

 Is wind energy right for Buckland?
 The new proposed bylaw for Buckland allows wind energy systems of up to 250 kilowatts of capacity, a 120 foot height limit, and allows multiple turbines on single properties.
 Here is what happened in a small town just over the border in New York State.
 After multiple compaints to multiple agencies, and even after the town took the permtis away and ordered the turbines shut down, the turbines are still turning.
 And those bothered by the turbines continue to suffer.
 The turbines are 10 kilowatts.